kubeflow/website/content/en/docs/aws/deploy/install-kubeflow.md

 Kubeflow provides multi-tenancy support and user are not able to create notebooks in `kubeflow`, `default` namespace.

-The first time you visit the cluster, you can ceate a namespace `anonymous` to use.
+The first time you visit the cluster, you can create a namespace `anonymous` to use.
 If you want to create different users, you can create `Profile` and then `kubectl apply -f profile.yaml`.
 Profile controller will create new namespace and service account which is allowed to create notebook in that namespace.

 ```yaml
 apiVersion: kubeflow.org/v1beta1